eShreder/api-auth/README.md

-# User Server API (by claude)
+# User Server API
+(by claude)

-Simple Go API for user registration and authentication using JWT tokens and SQLite.
+A simple Go API for user registration and authentication using JWT tokens and SQLite.

 ## Features